v4 - May 2020

 get yourself a way to do an emergency stop, within arm's reach.
 A killswitch removing ALL power (to the machine and to the router) is easy to install.

 turn off the machine before diving in to check/adjust/fix something.
 Sure, the machine is "not supposed" to move by itself, but user errors happen (ever clicked anywhere by mistake?) and software has bugs.
-Changing an endmill while the machine is powered is probably the only sensible exception.
+Changing an endmill while the machine is powered is probably the only sensible exception (and unplugging the router while doing so is a best practice).

 wear protection goggles anytime the machine is operating without an enclosure, no exceptions.
 Endmills break from time to time, and shrapnel may fly out in random directions when they do.